 Echoing the wisdom that other experts gave us in our story on the best credit cards to apply for, Gonzalez says this card is the best one for the present moment because it combines the ease of flat-rate cards with the high cash-back rates of rotating-category cards — and some of the highest-earning categories include things that people are buying a lot of during the pandemic.
 The American Express Blue Cash Preferred card earns a whopping 6 percent cash back at U.S. supermarkets and on some U.S. streaming services, plus 3 percent cash back on transit purchases and those at U.S. gas stations.
 (The 6 percent cash back on U.S. supermarket purchases is capped at $6,000 per year; after that, those purchases earn one percent, as do all other purchases outside of the aforementioned categories).
 Woroch agrees: “Considering families are spending more on groceries and on streaming services, this is a great option for during the pandemic.”
 Lowry adds that this card is a good option for anyone who spends a lot on groceries, gas, and transit because it optimizes the spending you’re already doing, as opposed to incentivizing you to adapt your spending based on whatever category offers the highest cash-back rate that month.
 As Jones says, “People should look for a card that matches their realistic lifestyle.”

-There is a trade-off with the Blue Cash Preferred card, though: It has an annual fee of $95, though it offers a welcome bonus of a $300 statement credit (cash back, in other words) to new cardholders who spend $3,000 in the first six months.
-(And for a limited time, new applicants will have their first annual fee waived.)
+There is a trade-off with the Blue Cash Preferred card, though: It has an annual fee of $95.
+But it offers a welcome bonus of a $300 statement credit (cash back, in other words) to new cardholders who spend $3,000 in the first six months.
+(Plus, new applicants will have their first annual fee waived.)
 Gannesh Bharadhwaj, the general manager of credit cards at Credit Karma, says, “If you run the numbers and think that the fees — including an annual fee and other fees — will be more than the cash-back you’ll earn over time, it may not be worth it to get that card.”
 View card rates and fees here.